 Enhancing Your Team to Help Meet Your Goals

 The role that service providers play in the retail real estate industry today is vastly different than it was just a few years ago.
 Retailers are struggling with cost, expansion, and process alignment.
 Many retailers are asking their service providers to assume roles and responsibilities traditionally held by their internal real estate departments.
-In many ways service providers are becoming much more of a strategic advisor.
-While retailers are uncertain on the preferred outsource role for their service providers, one thing is for certain, service providers are assuming more risk on behalf of their clients.
+In many ways, service providers are becoming much more of a strategic advisor.
+While retailers are often uncertain on the preferred outsource role for their service providers, one thing is certain, service providers are assuming more risk on behalf of their clients.

 SRS’ Real Estate Outsourcing Platform

 SRS has been providing a variety of outsourcing services exclusively to retail clients for more than a decade.
 SRS frequently supplies talent to its clients in an outsourced capacity to augment or replace our clients’ real estate roles.
 Examples include the engagement of real estate directors and managers, transaction managers and coordinators, and other roles that are critical to the execution of our clients’ real estate process.
 In addition to real estate roles, SRS helps define processes, deploy technology infrastructure, and identify key performance metrics and reporting requirements to ensure the successful execution of the client’s real estate plan by internal and SRS team members.

 SRS can help you achieve key objectives with its outsourcing solutions:

 - Lower costs and increase efficiency within your organization

 - More focus on your core business and business unit support